toshi-0426/ImageBackgroundRemover/README.md

 # Simple Image Background Remover
 This is a program that allows users to remove the background of an image from images using the remove.bg API.

+## Description
 Users can drag and drop image or select it from their file system.
 The processed images are then saved locally.
 This is intended to use for your id photo.

-## Description
+I created this for learning purpose.

 ## Prerequisites
 - Python 3.10 or later